realms-team/solserver/README.md

 # Installing and Running

-* download a release of this repo as well as a release from the https://github.com/realms-team/sol repo side by side
+* download a release of this repo as well as a release from the https://github.com/realms-team/sol repo side-by-side
 * Generate a private key `server.ppk` and associated (self-signed) certification `server.cert` for SSL protection:
     * `openssl genrsa -out server.ppk 1024`
     * `openssl req -new -x509 -key server.ppk -out server.cert -days 1825` (you MUST enter the hostname in the entry "Common Name")